JMW42/alphabetical_number_sorter/README.md

 # alphabetical_number_sorter

-A simple python script to alphabetical solve numbers from 0 to x!
+A simple python script to alphabetical sort numbers from 0 to x!